Prepare to install your software| Individuals | Autodesk Support

 Usually, your software links to your Autodesk ID, without a serial number.
 But if your software came with a serial number, you need it and your product key to start your software.
 You can view the serial number in Autodesk Account or in your confirmation email.

-Note: For most version 2020 and later products, you can sign in such that a serial number is not required even if you have a standalone licence type.
+Note: For most version 2020 and later products, you can sign in such that a serial number is not required even if you have a standalone license type.

 - Close all running applications except the installer.